 - All Responsibility Centers and Dean Areas have access to dashboards for requisitions that were requested through Talent Center.
 The Talent Center dashboards provide de-identified EEO information per requisition.

-- EEO information from job postings through the Pre-Audit Search Form process can be requested through the Office of Diversity and Inclusion.
+- EEO information from job postings through the Pre-Audit Search Form process can be requested through the Office for Equity, Diversity, and Inclusion.
 Note: the timeliness of the information will depend on how quickly applicants fill out the EEO information form.

 Talent Center System Access